ClickHouse/ClickHouse/docs/en/query_language/agg_functions/parametric_functions.md

 histogram(number_of_bins)(values)
 ```

 The functions uses [A Streaming Parallel Decision Tree Algorithm](http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
-The borders of histogram bins are adjusted as a new data enters a function, and in common case the widths of bins are not equal.
+The borders of histogram bins are adjusted as new data enters a function.
+In common case, the widths of bins are not equal.

 **Parameters**

-`number_of_bins` — Upper limit for a number of bins for the histogram.
-Function automatically calculates the number of bins.
-It tries to reach the specified number of bins, but if it fails, it uses less number of bins.
+`number_of_bins` — Upper limit for the number of bins in the histogram.
+The function automatically calculates the number of bins.
+It tries to reach the specified number of bins, but if it fails, it uses fewer bins.
 `values` — [Expression](../syntax.md#syntax-expressions) resulting in input values.

 **Returned values**